Create AI videos with 230+ avatars in 140+ languages.

 That’s the trap of passive video in L&D, sales enablement, and onboarding: low engagement, low retention.

 Interactive videos fix this.
-In a controlled study, students using interactive video performed significantly better on exams than those using standard online content.
+It's been shown in controlled studies that students using interactive video performed significantly better on exams than those using standard online content.

 In this guide, I’ll show you how to create interactive videos that boost completion, sharpen knowledge checks, and give you actionable analytics.